 With more than 90% open rates on Short Message Service (SMS), and engagement rates up to eight times higher than email, B2B marketers would do well to figure out how SMS marketing might fit into their strategy in the coming year.

-For marketing automation users, many SMS texting services (like Join By Text, Call Loop, Tatango, and TextUs) allow you to integrate SMS marketing into automated, multi-touch campaigns and email workflows to keep your lists engaged and your marketing campaigns extremely dynamic.
+For marketing automation users, many SMS texting services (like Join By Text, Call Loop, and SimpleTexting) allow you to integrate SMS marketing into automated, multi-touch campaigns and email workflows to keep your lists engaged and your marketing campaigns extremely dynamic.
 This also makes marketing efforts outside your website easily trackable and connected to your marketing database.

 A client of ours recently attended an industry event where a speaker used SMS marketing to promote the release of his upcoming book and to gain subscriptions to his weekly blog.
 After his talk, participants were given a simple 5-digit number and code, and were prompted to enter their email address to start receiving weekly blog updates.
 Similarly, B2B companies can look to SMS marketing to promote new content offers, upcoming webinars, or events, or to grow their blog or newsletter subscriber lists.